 Understanding POCO Class in C#

-1. Simplicity: POCO classes are straightforward and contain properties to hold data.
+1. Simplicity: POCO classes are straightforward and typically contain only properties for holding data.

-2. No Dependencies: They do not inherit from any framework-specific base class.
+2. No Dependencies: They don’t rely on any external framework or base class.

-3. Flexibility: They can be used across different layers of an application without being tied to a specific framework.
+3. Flexibility: They can be used across different layers of an application without being tied to a specific architecture or framework.

 Creating a POCO Class